-As of April 19, the Federal Trade Commission (FTC) had logged more than 455,000 consumer complaints related to COVID-19 and stimulus payments, 71.4 percent of them involving fraud or identity theft.
-These scams have cost consumers $413 million, with a median loss of $343.
+As of June 6, the Federal Trade Commission (FTC) had logged nearly 513,000 consumer complaints related to COVID-19 and stimulus payments, 72.5 percent of them involving fraud or identity theft.
+These scams have cost consumers more than $460 million, with a median loss of $357.

 Fraudsters are using the full suite of scam tools — phishing emails and texts, bogus social media posts, robocalls, impostor schemes and more — and closely following the headlines, adapting their messages and tactics as new medical and economic issues arise.

-For example, with the COVID-19 vaccination in full swing, federal and state agencies are warning of a flood of vaccine scams, with phony websites and email campaigns promising easy and early access to coronavirus shots.
-Authorities also anticipate a fresh wave of stimulus scams as the $1.9 trillion Amercan Rescue Plan Act brings a new round of relief payments, enhanced unemployment benefits and small business loans.
+For example, with COVID-19 vaccination in full swing, federal and state agencies are warning of a flood of vaccine scams, with phony websites, text messages and email campaigns promising easy access to coronavirus shots or purporting to be conducting surveys of those vaccinated.
+The $1.9 trillion Amercan Rescue Plan Act is bringing a fresh wave of stimulus scams along with a new round of relief payments, enhanced unemployment benefits and small business loans.

 Here are some coronavirus scams to look out for.

 The Department of Health and Human Services (HHS) says consumers should be on the lookout for these signs of vaccine scams:

 - Requests that you to pay out of pocket to receive a shot or get on a vaccine waiting list

 - Ads for vaccines in websites, social media posts, emails or phone calls